The Orange Elementary School District recognizes that the education of each child is the shared responsibility of every member of our community.

 - Providing powerful academic challenges

 - Taking pride in our children and celebrating their successes

-The Orange Public Schools serve approximately 1,300 students in grades K-6.
-The districts' facilities include Mary L. Tracey School which houses a kindergarten and a pre-school program for approximately 150 students.
-Three elementary schools, The Peck Place School, Race Brook School, and Turkey Hill School each offer an exceptional program for student in grades 1-6.
+The Orange Public Schools serve approximately 1,250 students in grades K-6.
+The districts' facilities include Mary L. Tracy School which houses a full-day kindergarten and a pre-school program for approximately 215 students.
+Three elementary schools, Peck Place School, Race Brook School, and Turkey Hill School each offer an exceptional program for student in grades 1-6.
 Students are served by approximately 115 instructional staff, 6 administrators, and 80 staff.
 The community has a long history of supporting its school system.